pulsarventures/aimusings/_posts/2025-05-05-pricing-outcomes.md

 categories: ai musings
 ---

-AI Musings - Pricing Dilemma
+AI Musings - Pricing Dilemma.
 AI has made it cheaper than ever to build, but expensive to run — exposing a gap between how value is delivered and how it’s priced.
 While outcome-based pricing is becoming the ideal, most still default to time or feature-based models because true impact is hard to quantify.
 The real challenge is figuring out how to price cognitive leverage — not just effort.
 This post explores that tension and invites others to share how they’re navigating pricing in an AI-driven world.

 We Know How to Build AI — But Not How to Price It, just yet.